webplatform/docs-wpd/Creating_API_pages/index.md

 ===Examples===

-Object pages and Object member pages (sub pages) should have examples.
+Object pages and object member pages (sub pages) should have examples.
 API_Listing pages should not.
 Anything so elaborate as to involve all of the objects of a typical API should be described in a tutorial or conceptual article.

-Oh, and don't forget to wrap your HTML code examples in <nowiki><nowiki></nowiki> tags.
-Just look how ridiculous our [[dom/apis/document/getElementById|getElementById]] doc looks with the <nowiki><nowiki></nowiki> tags removed.
+Oh, and don't forget to wrap your HTML code examples in <nowiki><nowiki></nowiki> or <nowiki><syntaxhighlight></nowiki> tags.
+Just look how ridiculous our [[dom/apis/document/getElementById|getElementById]] doc looks with the <nowiki><syntaxhighlight></nowiki> tags removed.
 Try it.

 ===Object sub-page content===